Skip to main content

 Afrahi, Bahare, Fernandez de Arroyabe, Juan Carlos and Karim, Mohammed Shamsul (2017) Work disengagement: a systematic review of the evidence.
 In: British Academy of Management (BAM) Conference 2017: Re-Connecting Management Research with the Disciplines: Shaping the Research Agenda for the Social Sciences; 05 -07 Sep 2017, Coventry, U.K..
 ISBN 9780995641303

+2019.
 International Review of the Features and Functioning of Digital Business Diagnostic Tools: Supporting SME Productivity Growth and Inclusive Entrepreneurship This study for OECD, led by Robert Blackburn with Hang Do, and Bahare Afrahi, develops case studies of digital diagnostic tools for small business owners in four countries (UK, Ireland, France, and Australia).

-The study compares different approaches to providing online support, the rationales informing choice of model, and evidence of the impact of the different tools on service users.
+2019.
 The Global University Entrepreneurial Spirit Students' Survey (GUESSS): Guesss is an international research project that examines the entrepreneurial intentions and activities of students using a geographical and temporal comparison.
 The eighth GUESSS edition was conducted in 2019 with 50 countries; more than 1000 universities, and more than 122,000 students took part.
-SBRC manages the project in the UK, led by Robert Blackburn with Bahare Afrahi and Ledda Shokuri, where they completed the data collection and are in the process of analysing and drafting the report.

-Productive Entrepreneurship: This project is funded by the OECD, led by Robert Blackburn, working together with Bahare Afrahi.
-The project highlighted a range of effective policy approaches to developing a broad base of productive startups throughout the economy.
+2019.
+Productive Entrepreneurship: The project highlighted a range of effective policy approaches to developing a broad base of productive startups throughout the economy.
 The report provided an overview of policy approaches that have stimulated productive entrepreneurship across sectors and territories through support programmes and policy reforms delivered by the central government, directly or through entrepreneurship support institutions, subnational governments and other intermediary organisations.
-It focused on a set of good international practices and demonstrated results, which were suited for transposition to a variety of contexts.
-It also identified good practices regarding methodologies and key performance indicators used to monitor and evaluate such programmes.